Gallery proudly presents:

 of space.
 It defines space as a three dimensional organisation of light,

 sound and movement.
 Architecture in this definition becomes the temporarily

 stopping of certain processes (matter) to organise other processes (time).

 Designing then is to make this moment/snapshot of space that can last

 five minutes but also fifteen years depending on the assignment.

-is an independent international communications agency located in Amsterdam.
+independent international communications agency located in Amsterdam.

 It lives in an old church, comprises thirty four people of eight different

 nationalities and has been in operation since 1996.
 Its campaigns include